Internal control: the key to secure financial systems ?

 • Make all of its operations more efficient;

-• Identify risks (financial, operational, compliance or security) that may compromise the achievement of its objectives.
+• Identify risks (financial, operational, compliance, or security) that may compromise the achievement of its objectives.

 Logically, the larger the company, the more consistent the internal control processes.
 In addition, internal control concerns all the company’s staff, not just the managers.
 On the other hand, it is up to the management of the enterprise to define and monitor internal control processes according to the activity of the enterprise.

-Roles and principles of an internal control system
+Role and principles of an internal control system

-Types of internal controls
+The 3 Types of internal controls

 Preventive Internal Control

-Internal control detective
+Internal detective control

 Detection control refers to a type of internal control designed to detect problems in a company’s processes once they have occurred.
-Detection controls can be used for many different purposes, such as quality control, fraud prevention and legal compliance.
+Detection controls can be used for many different purposes, such as quality control, fraud prevention, and legal compliance.
 Preventive and detective control examples: physical inventory, which can be used to detect when actual inventories do not match those in accounting records.

 In small businesses, internal controls can often be implemented simply through management oversight.
 In large companies, however, a more elaborate system of internal audits and other formal guarantees is often necessary.